Contacting the Jury Office:

 Failure to appear for jury service when summoned is a serious matter.
 You may be held in contempt of court.
 It is in your best interest to appear if you are summoned to avoid any further action.

-Are there phones and vending machines in the jury room?
+Are there vending machines in the jury room?

 Yes.
-Pay phones and vending machines are located near the jury assembly room.
+Vending machines are located near the jury assembly room.
 If you plan to make calls or purchase vending items, please bring enough change.
 Jury assembly room staff will not be able to provide change.

 Pay for jury service: